-7) Choose the correct option to complete the sentences.

-- 1 I can't answer the phone because I have / am having a shower. - 2 My brother often forgets locking / to lock the front door! - 3 I'm single, and you?
+- 7) Choose the correct option to complete the sentences. - 1 I can't answer the phone because I have / am having a shower. - 2 My brother often forgets locking / to lock the front door! - 3 I'm single, and you?
 Are you seeing / Do you see anybody at the moment? - 4 I was tired, so we stopped to have / having a rest. - 5 Why are you smelling / do you smell the meat?
-Has it gone off?

-6 Did you remember to take / taking a warm jacket with you?
-It's going to be cold.

-8 Complete the sentences with appropriate words.
-Do you know any people who fit the descriptions?

-- 1 He/She has got fantastic taste 🖾 clothes. - 2 His/Her green eyes and ginger hair M him/her look really original. - 3 He/She comes A as a trendy person. - 4 His/Her style really appeals 🖾 me. - 5 He/She looks 🖾 a top model. - 6 He/She has a real talent M finding bargains in the clothes shops. - 7 Judging An his/her clothes, he/she isn't really into fashion.
+Has it gone off? - 6 Did you remember to take / taking a warm jacket with you?
+It's going to be cold. - 8 Complete the sentences with appropriate words.
+Do you know any people who fit the descriptions? - 1 He/She has got fantastic taste in clothes. - 2 His/Her green eyes and ginger hair make him/her look really original. - 3 He/She comes across as a trendy person. - 4 His/Her style really appeals to me. - 5 He/She looks like a top model. - 6 He/She has a real talent for finding bargains in the clothes shops. - 7 Judging from his/her clothes, he/she isn't really into fashion.

-9 Correct the adjective order only where necessary.

-- 1 Japanese blue old kimono

-- 2 silk long beautiful Indian sari

-- 3 stunning curly ginger hair

-- 4 French 16th century round table

-- 5 dark blue huge amazing eyes
+- 9) Correct the adjective order only where necessary. - 1 Japanese blue old kimono old blue Japanese kimono - 2 silk long beautiful Indian sari beautiful long silk Indian sari - 3 stunning curly ginger hair - - 4 French 16th century round table round 16th century French table - 5 dark blue huge amazing eyes amazing huge dark blue eyes